FlakeOrg/FlakeOrg/README.md

 I found "Flake" from a box of corn flakes and I used "Org" for what website my sister was on while eating breakfast.
 Some people may know me as UnevenOpossum14, it is my old username outside of Github.

+# What do you mean by "We think about stuff, then we make stuff."?

+This is a quote that I made up.
+I keep it as my status while I'm on Github.
+It shows the clear way of how we make things.
+We think, then we make, because we can't make without thinking, right?

 # What are your favorite characters?

 I like Benny (from the lego movie), L, Miis, and more.